 Vegetarian Pizza Special

 When we visited the meat pizza special featured Gloucester Old Spot pancetta, Franco and Lloyd mozzarella, caramelised red onions, fresh spinach, organic Kalamata black olives and Colston Bassett Stilton.
-We tried the vegetarian special which included all the veggie ingredients above.
-It was very tasty and a great combination of flavours.
-As always, the crust was soft and easy to eat which is always handy when eating pizza!
-The second time we visited we enjoyed another vegetarian special with no tomato.
-This included Franco and Lloyd mozzarella, green beans, roasted pine kernels, watercress pesto and parmigiano reggiano flakes, again very good.
+We tried the vegetarian special, which included all the veggie ingredients above.
+It was delicious and a great combination of flavours.
+As always, the crust was soft and easy to eat, which is handy when eating pizza!
+The second time we visited, we enjoyed another vegetarian special with no tomato.
+This included Franco and Lloyd mozzarella, green beans, roasted pine kernels, watercress pesto and Parmigiano Reggiano flakes, again very good.
 They also have a couple of salads, a few starters on the blackboard and around three desserts.
-Drinks wise you can try one of the organic wines or lemonade, a few beers and a descent tasting coffee.
+Drinks-wise you can try one of the organic wines or lemonade, a few beers and a decent tasting coffee.

 Franco Manca Interiors

-The interiors are airy and spacious inside with quite a large open plan ground floor level.
+The interiors are airy and spacious inside with a significant open plan ground floor level.
 In the front portion you have the seating and towards the back is the pizza oven.
-They also have a few seats downstairs in the basement which is opened up when the restaurant gets packed.
+They also have a few seats downstairs in the basement, which is opened up when the restaurant gets busy.
 You’ll also find a few tables on the street outside which is quite busy with traffic and people passing by.

-The décor is contemporary with wooden floors and white washed brick walls one side facing natural distressed brick walls on the other.
+The décor is contemporary with wooden floors and whitewashed brick walls one side facing naturally distressed brick walls on the other.
 All the air conditioning pipes are exposed for a light industrial appearance.
 Overall, a pleasant place to relax and enjoy your pizza.